ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/text/index.rst

     For both the `Text` & `Caret` annotations in the example above we only set the upper left `x` and upper right `y` numbers for the `setRect` method (i.e. array in format `[ulx,uly,lrx,lry]`).

     In this way we are treating it like an `x` & `y` point.
-This is because an icon is placed at that position to repreent the annotation.
+This is because an icon is placed at that position to represent the annotation.

+.. _Node_How_To_Guide_Annotations_Decorating_Text:

 Decorating Text
 -------------------------